Our Research

 Conserved Tick and Mammalian Factors

 Tick-borne microbes have to cycle between distinct hosts (ticks and mammals).
-By utilizing mouse models, human genetic data, and electronic health records, we are investigating conserved host factors that facilitate or impede infection.
+By utilizing mouse models, human genetic data, and electronic health records, we are investigating host factors that facilitate the development of Lyme disease and other tick-borne infections.

 Genetic Tools

-Tools to study tick immune cells in vivo are virtually non-existent.
-We are developing genetic resources to track hemocyte dynamics in the presence and absence of infection.
+Genetic tools to study tick immunity in vivo are virtually non-existent.
+We are developing genetic resources to track hemocyte dynamics in the presence and absence of tick-borne bacteria.